julianhlange/thesis/outline/outline_30_01_18.md

 ## 4. AUDIENCE(S)

 Reader: Sports enthusiasts and general interest readers

-How: Read as a news story with numbers and data in order to celebrate human accomplishment, not activism or to incite action Ask of audience: Possibly interactive in the sense that readers will be able to place themselves and their own abilities into context
+How: Read as a news story with numbers and data in order to celebrate human accomplishment, not activism or to incite action

+Ask of audience: Possibly interactive in the sense that readers will be able to place themselves and their own abilities into context

-Aim: Reader learns how astounding these records are by providing examples that (sprinting; long jump >29 feet; speed of marathon runner carried for over 2 hours)
+Aim: Reader learns how astounding these records are by providing examples (sprinting; long jump >29 feet; speed of marathon runner carried for over 2 hours)

 ### Bibliography